shevchenkobn/battleship-html/README.md

 The User Interface (UI) was developed according to [Material guidelines](https://material.io/).
 Default Material color palette is preserved intentionally.

-The main idea behind the UI design is to make sure that UI accurately represents the current state of the application and the user can navigate to each state easily and intuitively.
+The main idea behind the UI design is to make sure that UI accurately represents the current state of the application and the player can navigate to each state easily and intuitively.
 Such effect is achieved through:
+- Minimising the amount of clicks, mouse movements and keyboard actions;
-- Asking the user if they want to leave the page to make sure the game is not lost;
+- Asking the player if they want to leave the page to make sure the game is not lost;
 - Trying to use dialogs as little as possible, because they block entire screen and reduces the area for user interaction;
 - Using dialogs for showing messages, which require user attention and the user mustn't be allowed to normally continue using the app;
 - When reporting errors, make the error message as detailed as possible.
 - Trying to do your best to keep all the pages to have permanent links (e.g. `/game` - game, `/game/player/{index}` - game board configuration, `/players/{index}` - players name and password configuration page).
 - When using routing, keeping all information only as part of the path, optional query parameters.
-Not using browser route `state` property;
+Avoiding use of browser route `state` property;
-- Designing forms in such a way, that its values correspond to model data.
+- Designing forms in such a way, that shown values always correspond to model data.
 If not, it must have a way to revert the form changes.
-Example: when editing the user, there must be a "Cancel" button to go back to initial state;
+Example: when editing the player, there must be a "Cancel" button to go back to initial state;
 - Making sure UI is adaptive and usable at all times, especially on mobile devices.
 The board cell size and font size gradually decreases with the screen decrease;
-- Reusing [Material UI (MUI)](https://mui.com/) components as much as possible;
+- Reusing [Material UI (MUI)](https://mui.com/) components as much as possible for design consistency and predictability;
 - Using MUI theme as much as possible.
 This would allow changing the styles globally;
 - Preferring using external SCSS files (not SCSS modules).
-- Use SCSS styling for reusable style;
+- Use SCSS styling for reusable styles;

 ## Project Architecture

 The project is designed predominantly using _Functional Paradigm_.
 It follows DRY principle, maximises use of pure functions, immutability and SOLID principles (through functional paradigm) as much as possible.

-The project groups entities (e.g. interfaces, classes, functions) by feature, it doesn't follow the entity-per-file rule.
+The project groups entities (e.g. interfaces, classes, functions) into files by feature, it doesn't follow the entity-per-file rule.

 The project uses a **feature-based** project structure:
-- [/src/features/*][./src/features] - features of the app.
+- [/src/features/*](./src/features) - features of the app.
 Each feature contains a Redux Toolkit slice and several components of this feature.
 Component files might contain non-exported (private) components.
 It can also contain other helpers files;
 - [/src/app](./src/app) - place for final Redux store initializing, global utilities and helpers;
 - [/src/models](./src/models) - interfaces and files to work with them.
 The files are grouped semantically (i.e. everything related to the feature in one place), not one entity (e.g. interface, class, function, enum) per one file;
 - [/src/app](./src/svg) - non-Material SVG loaders;